RogerShenAU/wp-ionic-login-auth/readme.md

 ## Description
-Integrate with [ionic login](https://github.com/RogerShenAU/ionic-login) starter app, provide server-side authorisation.
+Integrate [ionic login](https://github.com/RogerShenAU/ionic-login) starter app with WordPress login and provide server-side authorisation.
 This plugin can be downloaded via [WP ionic login auth](https://github.com/RogerShenAU/wp-ionic-login-auth)

 ## How to use this plugin
 1. Setup your [ionic login](https://github.com/RogerShenAU/ionic-login) starter app